-After you modify this file, run content_line -x from the Content Gateway bin directory (default location is / opt/WCG/bin) to apply the changes.
+After you modify this file, run content_line -x from the Content Gateway bin directory (/opt/WCG/bin) to apply the changes.
 When you apply the changes to a node in a cluster, Content Gateway applies the changes to all nodes in the cluster.